GabeScott/standard-works-vault/General Conference/1988 April - “Come unto Christ, and Be Perfected in Him”.md

 # “Come unto Christ, and Be Perfected in Him”

-*By Ezra Taft Benson - President of the Church*
+By President Ezra Taft Benson - *President of the Church*

 *Given in the April session of the 1988 General Conference*

+>*(Read by President Gordon B. Hinckley, First Counselor in the First Presidency)*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/1988/04/come-unto-christ-and-be-perfected-in-him?lang=eng)

-President Hinckley:
+*President Hinckley:*

-We heard President Benson’s strong voice yesterday morning and again last evening, and we were all encouraged by what he said.
-I am happy to respond to his request that I read the message which he prepared as the closing benediction of this conference.
+*We heard President Benson’s strong voice yesterday morning and again last evening, and we were all encouraged by what he said.
+I am happy to respond to his request that I read the message which he prepared as the closing benediction of this conference.*

 My dear brethren and sisters, this has been a wonderful general conference of the Church.
 We have felt a marvelous spirit in all of our meetings.